zvolin/ethereum-canister/README.md

 the ICP and no longer the browsers.

 The changes include:
-- updating the helios and making it compatible with the rust `stable` toolchain
+- updating the `helios` and making it compatible with the rust `stable` toolchain
-- getting rid of any occurrences of wasm-bindgen, glue-timers, and other browser-related wasm dependencies
+- getting rid of any occurrences of `wasm-bindgen`, `glue-timers`, and other browser-related wasm dependencies
-- getting rid of tokio-related stuff that is incompatible with wasm
+- getting rid of `tokio`-related stuff that is incompatible with wasm
-- using ethers-core where possible and removing ethers-providers entirely
+- using `ethers-core` where possible and removing `ethers-providers` entirely
 - replace `reqwest` with https outcalls when targeting wasm
 - update the `revm` to v3 and introduce a way to fetch missing slots outside in an async manner
 - change the updating logic to only lock for a short period and add proper shutdown and cleanup